 MAST owns and manages the majority of larger jetties which are associated with the commercial fishing industry.

 Marinas are owned or managed by a number of yacht clubs or private owners.
-There is one public marina in Sullivans Cove owned by the Hobart City Council which has a maximum three hour berthing limit.
+There is one public marina in Sullivans Cove owned by Marine and Safety Tasmania which has a maximum three hour berthing limit.

 Any vessel on the mooring at 17:00 hours has the use of the mooring overnight and must vacate by 09:00 hours the next morning.
 Maximum vessel length 15.0 metres monohull, and 14.0 metres multihull.
 No more than one vessel at a time to be attached to the mooring.
 There is a 4 hour time limit during the day.
 Maximum wind rating 40 knots.
 Rafting up is not permitted.
 Care must be taken by user to ensure the head rope is protected from chafe.
 In severe weather conditions, the vessel must be closely monitored by the owner / operator.